ShengjiaZhao/shengjiazhao.github.io/_pages/about.md

   - /about.html
 ---

 I am a 5-th year PhD student at Stanford Computer Science advised by <a href="http://cs.stanford.edu/~ermon/">Stefano Ermon</a>.
-Before coming to Stanford, I completed my undergrad at Tsinghua University.
+I study trustworthy machine learning and uncertainty quantification.
+My key research question is how a forecaster can guarantee or certify the quality of its predictions, such that users can confidently rely on the predictions for high stakes decision making.
+I tackle this problem with a variety of angles, including online learning, game theory, conformal prediction, finance/insurance, generative models, and causal inference.
+I am broadly interested in other applications of uncertainty quantification, such as Bayesian optimization and high dimensional probabilistic models.

 ### Research Interests
-(Ranked by the amount of time I spend thinking about each topic, as of Jan 2021)
+(Ranked by the amount of time I spend thinking about each topic, as of Apr 2021)

-- Individual risk, interpretations for probability and forecast, calibration
+- Uncertainty quantification, risk and calibration
+- Deep generative models, high dimensional distribution modeling
+- Active learning and Bayesian optimization
 - Variational definitions of information and machine learning quantities
-- Deep generative models, high dimensional distribution modeling, representation learning
-- Active learning and online learning
-- Information theory

 Contact: sjzhao at stanford dot edu